ARPA-SIMC/arkimet/doc/ds-simple.md

   deleted, gets deleted without repacking
 - [archive age] [dirty] a segment that needs to be both repacked and archived, gets repacked before archiving
-- [unaligned] segments are not touched
+- [unaligned] segments are not touched, to prevent deleting data that should be reindexed instead

 ## Check and repack on dir segments